 Set Up and Prepare

-Here are a few activities for the Chinese New Year from which you can choose.
+Here are a few activities for Chinese New Year.
 You may want to start small and add additional activities each year.

-- Find the symbol online at chinapage.com or on a door of a Chinese restaurant.
+- Get the symbol at chinapage.com or find one on a door of a Chinese restaurant.

 - Make a sample to show students.
 From the sample make a tracing pattern of the character.